MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

                 0x00000024 d2 9e f0 82                            mov   x2, #0xf784
 [..]
 ```
 We really don't want to go through this mess, so we'll be using binsec to see how the output can be expressed as a function of the input.
 We do a very simple [script](binsec-arm.ini) that tells BINSEC to go until the end of the program an prints the formula it found for `X0`.
-Here we can't use the alternative engine, because it does not yet implement the functionality to print the formula :
+Here we can not use the alternative engine, because it does not yet implement the functionality to print the formula :
 ```shell
 $ binsec -sse -sse-script binsec-arm.ini arm7.elf
 [sse:result] Directive :: path 0 reached address 0x00000200 (0 to go)